mjhborja/apply_stimuli_propagation_apb_part_2_uvm/README.md

 Picking up from Part 1 [[1](https://github.com/mjhborja/apply_stimuli_propagation_apb_part_1_uvm)], we are aware of the 3-signal handshake between IDLE, SETUP and ACCESS states.
 ![diagram_004 1-stimuli_apb_p2_state_diagram_write](https://user-images.githubusercontent.com/50364461/213971542-e7c9972a-67a2-4d07-ac89-8a5e53920276.png)
 \
-The base line state machine diagram comes from [[5](https://documentation-service.arm.com/static/60d5b505677cf7536a55c245?token=)].
-Only the annotations are Martin's orginal contribution.
+Figure 5.
+Inheriting the state machine diagram from [[5](https://documentation-service.arm.com/static/60d5b505677cf7536a55c245?token=)], I superimposed protocol behavior properties.

 To make the review systematic, it is highly recommended to tabulate the behavioral properties you will use to check the waveform.